system76/docs/content/enable-hibernation.md

 Save (ctrl+s) and close the file (ctrl+x).

-On your next boot, you should now have in option next to powering down your computer in the power options menu.
+On your next boot, you should now have an `Hibernate` option in the top-right, drop-down, Power Options menu.
+The `Hibernate` option is located alongside the existing `Suspend` and `Shut Down` options.